MauRuRo/MSP4-CrossFitCommunityApp/README.md

 In the end refactoring my python code to make as little as possible calls to the data base was the solution, letting the site function smoothly for a large user base.

 Dealing with this challenge definitely taught me a lot that I would not have learned by making a basic webshop project.

+Something to note; during the final weeks of the development of this project GitPod was having general issues (in Europe), not always performing normally.
+This sometimes made it impossible to issue the manage.py runserver command, resulting in an inabitly to test the implemantation/adaptation of (new) code.
+During this period I made many git commits, since I had already deployed to heroku, in order to be able to keep developing, examining my changes on the deployed website.
+This might result in a strange git log history.